Christopher Connelly: Career

 In addition to his aforementioned series-long run on ABC's Peyton Place, Connelly guest-starred in 1973 on Lorne Greene's short-lived ABC crime drama Griff, and in 1974, he starred in the television series Paper Moon, with a young Jodie Foster playing his daughter.
 The series was based on the film of the same name but was cancelled after only a few months.
 The film version starred Connelly's former Peyton Place costar Ryan O'Neal — who had played Connelly's brother in the serial — and O'Neal's daughter Tatum O'Neal.

-In 1964, he appeared as “Trainey”, a reform school kid in the episode “The Warden” on Gunsmoke with George Kennedy.
-In 1977, Connelly portrayed Kit Carson in the episode "Kit Carson and the Mountain Man" of NBC's Walt Disney's Wonderful World of Color.
-Gregg Palmer portrayed Jim Bridger in the two-part segment, and Robert Reed played John C. Frémont.
-Gary Lockwood also appeared in the program.
+In 1964, he appeared as "Trainey", a reform school kid in the episode "The Warden" on Gunsmoke with George Kennedy.
 Connelly also starred in the films Corky (1972), They Only Kill Their Masters (1972), Benji (1974) and Liar's Moon (1982).

 He also released a long-playing record of his singing, titled The Boy from Peyton Place on Phillips Records.